scheme-requests-for-implementation/srfi-219/README.md

 # SRFI nnn: Define higher-order lambda

-by Firstname Lastname, Another Person, Third Person
+by Lassi Kortela

 ## Status

-Early Draft
+Draft

 ## Abstract

-This SRFI codifies the shorthand syntax (define ((_name_ _outer-args_ ...) _inner-args_ ...) _body_ ...) which some Scheme implementations
-have had for a long time.
+This SRFI codifies the following shorthand syntax, which some Scheme implementations have had for a long time.

+    (define ((outer-name outer-args ...) inner-args ...)
+      inner-body ...)

 ## Rationale

-Procedures that return procedures are commonly useful in Scheme.
+Procedures that make other procedures are commonly used in Scheme.
+A shorthand syntax makes them easier to define, obviating the need to write a lambda inside a lambda.
+The following code:

+    (define (foo a b c)
+      (lambda (d e)
+        body ...))

+can be shortened to:

+    (define ((foo a b c) d e)
+      body ...)

+Apart from helping define higher-order functions, the shorthand syntax also partially alleviates the lack of syntactic sugar for making partially applied functions in Scheme.

 ### Survey of prior art

-Scheme implementations that have it:
+The following Scheme implementations have the shorthand syntax built
+in:

 * Chicken
 * Gauche